nhsconnect/FHIR-NEWS2/index.md

 tags: [getting_started]
 sidebar: overview_sidebar
 permalink: index.html
-toc: true
+toc: false
-summary: A brief introduction to getting started.
+summary: A brief introduction to getting started with the National Early Warning Score (NEWS)2.
 ---

+{% include important.html content="This site is under development by NHS Digital, It is advised not to develop against these specifications until a formal announcement has been made." %}

+# Introduction #

 This is the Implementation Guide for developing NEWS2 interoperability.